19 Awesome Woodworking Projects for Kids to Build

 19. Kids’ Growth Ruler

-Easy to make and simple to embellish, this tall wooden ruler also offers the benefit of not having to mark on your walls to mark your child’s growth!
-Requiring little more than a large piece of standard-sized lumber, a measuring tape, and a permanent marker, it’s an uncomplicated project that’s sure to delight kids of all ages.
+Although it’s easy to make and simple to embellish, this tall wooden ruler also allows you to track your child’s growth without damaging your walls!
+Since it requires little more than a large piece of standard-sized lumber, a measuring tape, and a permanent marker, it’s an uncomplicated project that will delight kids of all ages.

 Once your friends see this ruler in your living room, they’ll definitely want one for their own children as well.
 Consider asking ahead of time for anyone else that might be interested in this project, and you might be able to get a better price on a larger order of lumber.